fslev/cucumber-jutils/Readme.md

 Variables defined inside Gherkin files can be used from Java code and vice versa.

 ### ScenarioVars `.put()`, `.putAll()`, `.get()` and `.getAsString()`
-Set and read variables inside a step and use them from another step
+Set variables inside a step and use them from another step
 ```javascript
 public class ScenarioVarsReadmeSteps {